tech-writing/discodoc/README.rst

 Features
 ********
 All output formats are provided by pandoc fame.
-These have been tested:
-- pdf, docx, odt, pptx, epub2, epub3, fb2, latex, texinfo, html, html5
+These have been tested: pdf, docx, odt, pptx, epub2, epub3, fb2, latex, texinfo, html, html5, json, plain, rtf, revealjs, s5.

 *******
 Credits
 *******
-- `Donald Knuth`_ and the `LaTeX Team`_ for conceiving and maintaining TeX and LaTeX
+- `Donald Knuth`_ and the `LaTeX Team`_ for conceiving and maintaining TeX and LaTeX.
-- `John MacFarlane`_ and all contributors for creating and curating pandoc_
+- `John MacFarlane`_ and all contributors for creating and curating pandoc_.
-- The amazing `Discourse Team`_ and all contributors for creating Discourse and its spirit
+- The amazing `Discourse Team`_ and all contributors for creating Discourse and its spirit.

+You know how you are.
 Thanks!

 **************